ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 Only the password is decrypted on each connection request, not the whole payload, so no significant performance impact is expected.

+If you need to update the encrypted password, you must first change the password for the database, then run the `apiportal_db_pass_encryption.sh` script again and provide the new database password to use.

 {{< alert title="Note" color="primary" >}}This option cannot be used in combination with [database secure connection](#disable-tls-1-0-and-tls-1-1-on-apache).{{< /alert >}}

 ## Limit the number of failed login attempts